pry/pry/README.markdown

 ### Gist integration

-If the `gist` gem installed then Method source or documentation can be gisted to github with the `gist-method` command.
+If the `gist` gem is installed then method source or documentation can be gisted to github with the `gist-method` command.
 The `gist-method` command accepts the same two syntaxes as `show-method`.
 In the example below we will gist the C source code for the `Symbol#to_proc` method to github: